The 5 Industries Most Vulnerable to Cyber Attacks in 2024

 Cyber attacks are here to stay.
 But there are steps that businesses can take to reduce their risk, such as:

 1. Educating employees - One of the most common ways cybercriminals gain access to sensitive data is through human error.
-Company leaders should train employees on cybersecurity best practices, such as not clicking on suspicious links, using strong passwords, and being vigilant for phishing attempts.
+Company leaders should train employees on cybersecurity best practices, such as not clicking on suspicious links, using strong passwords, opting out of data collection sites, and being vigilant for phishing attempts.

 2. Implementing strong passwords and two-factor authentication - Weak passwords are a common vulnerability in many cyber attacks.
 Implementing strong passwords (or password managers) and two-factor authentication can make it more difficult for hackers to gain access to your data.